Reclaim Your Mobility: Best Supplements for Tendonitis 2025

 • By Performance Lab

-If tendonitis is something you’ve never heard of before, read on to find out everything you need to know about it so you can handle it naturally on the off chance to help reduce pain and alleviate your symptoms.
+If tendonitis is something you’ve never heard of before, keep reading to learn how to manage it naturally and reduce pain while alleviating your symptoms.

 What Is Tendonitis and What Causes It?

-Tendonitis, also sometimes called bursitis (although they’re slightly different), refers to inflammation or irritation of a tendon—the thick, fibrous cord that attaches muscle to bone 1.
-It causes acute pain, swelling, and tenderness, making it difficult to move the joint.
+It causes acute pain, swelling, and tenderness, often making it difficult to move the affected joint.

 Common Types Of Tendonitis